opengisch/QField-docs/documentation/how-to/bookmarks.md

 !![](../assets/images/bookmarks-properties.png)

 It is also possible to add a bookmark at the current device's location when positioning is enabled.
-To do so, simply tap and hold on the positioning button at the lower right corner and select the *Add Bookmark at Current Location* action.
+To do so, simply tap and hold on the positioning button at the lower right corner and select the *Add Bookmark at Location* action.

 !![](../assets/images/bookmarks-add-from-location.png)